 Policies and Legal Statements

 The Instrumentation Laboratory logo, GEM, Premier, GEM Premier, ChemSTAT, ChemSTAT, GEMweb, iQM, HemosIL, ACL, ACL TOP, ACL Elite, ACL AcuStar, HemoCell, HemoHub, ReadiPlasTin, RecombiPlastin, SynthASil, Synthafax, ROTEM, Hemochron, Avoximeter and VerifyNow are trademarks of Instrumentation Laboratory Company and/or one of its subsidiaries or parent companies, and may be registered in the United States Patent and Trademark Office and in other jurisdictions.
 All other product names, company names, marks, logos, and symbols are trademarks of their respective owners.
+The Werfen logo is a trademark of Werfen and may be registered in the Patent and Trademark Offices of jurisdictions throughout the world.

-Instrumentation Laboratory (IL) maintains an environmental management system for the design, development, manufacture, distribution and onsite servicing of IVD Devices and Reagents.
+Werfen maintains an environmental management system for the design, development, manufacture, distribution and onsite servicing of IVD Devices and Reagents.

-IL is committed to protecting the environment by reducing the adverse impact of our activities, products, and services through recognition and support of:
+Werfen is committed to protecting the environment by reducing the adverse impact of our activities, products, and services through recognition and support of:

 - The key influential role of design and operational activities in environmental management